limpyd/redis-limpyd-jobs/README.md

 If a job is in error after its execution and if the worker has a positive `requeue_delay_delta` attribute, the `delayed_until` field will be set accordingly, useful to retry a erroneous job after a certain delay.

+##### `queued`

+This field is set to `'1'` when it's currently managed by a queue: waiting, delayed, running.
+This flag is set when calling `enqueue_or_delay`, and removed by the worker when the job is canceled, is finished with success, or finished with error and not requeued.
+It's this field that is checked to test if the same job already exists when `add_job` is called.

 #### Job attributes

 ##### `queue_model`